VachaLab/gorder-manual/src/leaflets.md

 ## Global method for leaflet classification

 > Fast and reliable.
-Recommended, especially good for disrupted membranes.
+Recommended for most membranes.

 In this method, lipid molecules are assigned to membrane leaflets based on the position of their 'head identifier' relative to the **global** membrane center of geometry.
 The 'head identifier' is a single atom representing the head of the lipid.
 If the 'head identifier' is located "above" the membrane center, the lipid is assigned to the upper leaflet; if it is located "below", it is assigned to the lower leaflet.